alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 However, from June 2019 Windows supports using UTF-8 as a process’ `char`-based encoding, i.e. the process’ ANSI encoding, the one specified by [`GetACP()`](https://docs.microsoft.com/en-us/windows/win32/api/winnls/nf-winnls-getacp).
 Also, from this point on a Windows locale can have UTF-8 as its text encoding.
 And a C or C++ locale can therefore also have UTF-8 encoding provided that the C or C++ standard library implementation supports that.

-The UTF-8 support is far from complete, neither complete in Windows nor in the C and C++ standard libraries.
+The UTF-8 support is far from complete; it’s neither complete in Windows nor in the C and C++ standard libraries.
 For example, last I checked, in the Windows API the `DrawText` function assumed the system’s `char`-based encoding such as Windows ANSI Western, instead of the process’ `char`-based encoding that you’ve set to UTF-8, and for example, only the pure ASCII subset of UTF-8 is supported for input from consoles, precluding e.g. Norwegian input.
 And as an example of (still as of this writing) missing C++ support, outputting `char` based text to a C++ wide stream such as `wcout`, may use the system’ encoding.

 However, together with earlier introduced UTF-8 support in the Visual C++ compiler and other Microsoft tools the June 2019 support in Windows *enables* use of UTF-8 throughout.
-This avoids encoding problems such as for the right single quote in the previous version of our Tic-Tac-Toe game.
+This avoids text encoding problems such as for the right single quote in the previous version of our Tic-Tac-Toe game.
 And it enables use of special Unicode characters provided that the font one uses, supports them.

 | ← previous |  up ↑ | next → |